magadjiya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Thanks to Evil Ghost for helping me with this template...(Replace this paragraph with yours)
 - Twitter - [@Evil\_Ghost\_\_](https://www.twitter.com/evil_ghost__)

-**Note: Acknowledge the people who helped you during the project.
-You can include their names and also link to their social profiles.
-Remove or edit the Twitter link above.
-Delete this note after.**

 ## Credits

 This template is made possible and written by: